 Pete Ross raised his hand.
 “What happens after football season’s over?
 If this thing helps detect concussions I’d like to use it when I play soccer in the spring.”

 “The unit you receive is yours.
-If you play football or any other sports, you can use it for those sports.
+If you play football or any other sports at Wilson, you can use it for those sports.
 If you transfer to another school you’ll have to return it.
 When you graduate from Wilson it’s yours to keep.
 If you play sports in college, including intramural, you can use it there.”

 I raised my hand.
 “Coach, what happens if it stops working or is broken during a game?”

 “Your cap should be fine.
 We have some replacement caps on hand.
 We’ll take a sensor out of one of the replacement caps and give it to you, so you’ll be good to go.
-Your broken sensor will be returned to Reebok.”
+Your broken sensor will be returned to Reebok and they’ll replace it.”

 Wayne Frias raised his hand.
 “Coach, what’d happen if I forget to bring it to school?”